Key Documents and Frequently Used Resources

 RHNA 5 Evaluation

 21 Elements met with jurisdictions to review what was accomplished in their previous Housing Element.
 We then provided a strike-through/underline version for jurisdictions to work from.
+There is also a narrative summarizing key accomplishments.
 This is in your jurisdiction specific folder.

 Housing Needs Data